s-kust/anchored_vwaps/README.md

 ### Adding Last Min and Max Anchored VWAPS Automatically

-I have found that VWAPs anchored to the dates of the last minimum and maximum are very important.
+I have found that VWAPs anchored to the dates of the last minimum and maximum are very important for swing trading.
 They are more significant than the *Maximum Trading Gains with Anchored VWAP* book says.
 Therefore, the `vwaps_plot_build_save` function acquired an additional parameter `add_last_min_max`.
-It saves me a lot of time and effort because I no longer have to follow and update these dates in the `ticker_anchors` dict.
+It saves me a lot of time and effort because I no longer have to follow and update these dates manually.

 For intraday charts, VWAPs anchored to the dates of the last minimum and maximum are of little help.
 They are usually redundant.
 When building such charts, it is better not to add them.

 ### Customizing Chart Title and Annotation

 Creating chart titles is straightforward.
 You can refer to the example below in the section on drawing intraday charts.
-Also, explore the code of the `get_chart_annotation` function to see what information is included in the default annotation.
+Also, explore the code of the `get_custom_chart_annotation_1d` function to see what information is included in the default annotation.

 You may want to put different data in the titles and annotations of your charts.
-To make the annotation more informative, consider modifying the `get_chart_annotation` function.
+To make the annotation more informative, consider modifying the `get_custom_chart_annotation_1d` function.
 It is even better to create one or more custom annotation functions.
-Refer to the `get_custom_chart_annotation_1d` function as an example.

 ## Drawing Intraday Charts